Nyapaw/lionstore/docs/api.md

 ### DisregardLimitCheck
 `bool`

-Don't call JSONDecode whenever you update the data.
-Suitable if you're changing data tons of times with large tables.
+Don't call JSONDecode whenever you update the data and gets rid of the limit check.
+Suitable if you're changing data tons of times with large tables and you know it won't be over the partition limit.

 ### HandleLocked
 `callback(Player: instance, Data: MainData) -> boolean`